 According to these studies, almonds are good for those who have diabetes.
-But, we should consult with our doctor for any change in our diet, and this includes adding almonds.
+But, we should consult with our doctor about any change in our diet, and this includes adding almonds.
 Our doctor should know about any change in our diabetes management plan.

 Bear in mind that even with almonds moderation is the key.